 For my unbuilt Sunshine Models kits inventory to someday reach zero, I need to continue to have fun building.
 Therefore, I pulled this Milwaukee Road single-sheathed box car (Kit 47.3), series 711000 to 711999, for building.
 The prototype information and photos of this car are in the Prototype Data Sheet #47A provided in the kit which contains the only good photo of the “B” end I could find.
 Additional prototype images were found in the Steam Era Freight Cars Reference Manual, Vol. 1 (pages 70 and 71), and several color photos are in the Milwaukee Road Color Guide, Vol. 2 (page 7).
 A diagram of the car is in The Milwaukee Road Freight Cars – Official Employees’ Shop Diagrams for 1937 book (page 16).

-Resin Car Works Chief Frank Hodina was recently trackside and grabbed a batch of photos to share on the blog.
-Here are his notes.
+Resin Car Works Chief Frank Hodina returns with part two of his recent trackside photography.
+Here are his model notes.
 Click on any image here to review a larger size.

 This is a continuation of an earlier post featuring some of my HO scale fleet on a sceniced portion of the layout.
 These were taken under LED lighting rated at 6500 Kelvin.
 We lead off this post with Duluth, South Shore & Atlantic 17016, which was a limited run Resin Car Works kitbash kit featuring an Intermountain car body, extra resin and etched metal details, and decals.